Your Travel Companion

 Dining Recommendations · Lunenburg

 Salt Shaker Deli — beloved local gem with seafood-forward dishes and a cozy harbour-view patio.
 The Old Fish Factory — set in a converted fish processing plant on the waterfront; classic Maritime fare.
 Lincoln Street Food — relaxed bistro with creative dishes using local ingredients.
 Beach Pea Kitchen & Bar — farm-to-table dining with an emphasis on Nova Scotian produce and seafood.
+Personally recommended — visited Fall 2025 and loved it.
 The Knot Pub — classic British-style pub for a casual pint and comfort food.

 🏨